-20 Scriptures on Deliverance
+20 Scriptures Declaring Our Deliverance

 During prayer, I felt the Spirit of God speaking to me to write a word concerning deliverance.
 Many reading this have been facing what seems to be insurmountable opposition and attacks from the enemy.
 God is about to bring deliverance your way – deliverance into your life and situation.
 God’s Word to you is: